michelou/dotty-examples/README.md

     <a href="http://dotty.epfl.ch/"><img src="https://www.cakesolutions.net/hubfs/dotty.png" width="120"/></a>
   </td>
   <td style="border:0;padding:0;vertical-align:text-top;">
-    This repository gathers Dotty examples coming from various websites - mostly from the <a href="http://dotty.epfl.ch/">Dotty project</a> - or written by myself.<br/>
+    This repository gathers code examples coming from various websites - mostly from the <a href="http://dotty.epfl.ch/">Dotty project</a> - or written by myself.<br/>
-    It also includes several batch scripts for experimenting with Dotty (aka <a href="https://www.scala-lang.org/blog/2018/04/19/scala-3.html">Scala 3.0</a>) on the <b>Microsoft Windows</b> platform.
+    It also includes several <a href="https://en.wikipedia.org/wiki/Batch_file">batch scripts</a> for experimenting with Dotty (aka <a href="https://www.scala-lang.org/blog/2018/04/19/scala-3.html">Scala 3.0</a>) on the <b>Microsoft Windows</b> platform.
   </td>
   </tr>
 </table>